Apollo 11 at 50: Celebrating first steps on another world

 Launch day — Wednesday, July 16, 1969 — dawned with an estimated 1 million people lining the sweltering beaches and roads of what had been renamed Cape Kennedy in memory of the slain president.

-The firing room was filled with 500 launch controllers and managers in white shirts and skinny ties, including Wernher von Braun, the German-born mastermind behind the Saturn V.

-The Saturn V stood 363 feet (110 meters) tall, the largest, most powerful rocket ever flown.
-Unbeknownst to most of the world, just two weeks earlier, the Soviets' even mightier moon rocket exploded moments after liftoff, destroying the Kremlin's moon dreams.

 At 9:32 a.m.
-EDT, the Saturn V roared off Pad 39A, its astronauts hurtling toward their destination and destiny 240,000 miles (386,000 kilometers) away.
-The command module, Columbia, and the attached lunar module, Eagle, reached the moon three days later.
+EDT, the 363-foot Saturn V rocket roared off Pad 39A, its astronauts hurtling toward their destination and destiny 240,000 miles away.
+The command module, Columbia, and the attached lunar module reached the moon three days later.
 The next day, July 20, Armstrong and Aldrin descended to the surface in the lunar module.

 Collins wasn’t overly concerned about Armstrong and Aldrin getting down to the moon.
 Rather, he worried about them getting off the moon and back to the mother ship.
 He kept his fears to himself.

-Note: - Update: Cellar Fire grows to more than 8,000 acres Tuesday - Update: Evacuation of Pine Flat under way due to Cellar Fire